paper-coder/MITVG/README.md

 2. Get the word counts for VisDial v1.0 train split [here][2].
 They are used to build the vocabulary.

-3. We extracte image features of VisDial v1.0 images, using a Faster-RCNN pre-trained on Visual Genome,, introduction and code from [here][3].
+3. We extracte image features of VisDial v1.0 images, using a Faster-RCNN pre-trained on Visual Genome, introduction and code from [here][3].

-4. We use NeuralCore for reference resolution, introduction and code from [here][4]
+4. We use NeuralCore for reference resolution, introduction and code from [here][4].

-5. We use Visual Grounding Model to obatin our visual grounding features, introduction and code from [here][5]
+5. We use Visual Grounding Model to obatin our visual grounding features, introduction and code from [here][5].

 Training